LeLoop/spaceapi.leloop.org/README.md

 ### Hack me!

-Feel free to hack this! [clone me](https://git.leloop.org/leloop/spaceapi-leloop-org) and send your patches to `spaceapi ! leloop ! org`.
+Feel free to hack this!
+Clone me and send your patches to `spaceapi ! leloop ! org`.